mbg/wai-saml2/README.md

 ### Implementation

 Two interfaces to the middleware are provided.
 See the Haddock documentation for the `Network.Wai.SAML2` module for full usage examples.
-An example using the `saml2Callback` variant is shown below, where `cfg` is a `SAML2Config` value and `app` is your existing WAI application:
+An example using the `saml2Callback` variant is shown below, where `cfg` is a `SAML2Config` value and `mainApp` is your existing WAI application:

 ```haskell
 saml2Callback cfg callback mainApp